Whoomp! (There It Is)

 "Whoomp!
-(There It Is)" is the debut single by 1990s rap duo Tag Team, written by members Cecil "DC the Brain Supreme" Glenn and Steve "Rolln" Gibson.
-The song reached No. 1 on the Billboard Hot R&B chart and No. 2 on the Billboard Hot 100 chart in 1993.
-"Whoomp!" reached multi-platinum status and broke records for the number of consecutive weeks in the top 10.
-Though Tag Team is considered a one-hit wonder, as their subsequent singles did not find the same success, "Whoomp!" has remained a pop culture staple with multiple placements in film, television, and advertisements.
+(There It Is)" is the debut single by American hip-hop/pop-rap duo Tag Team, released in May 1993, by label Life, as the first single from their debut album by same name (1993).
+The song was written by members Cecil "DC the Brain Supreme" Glenn and Steve "Rolln" Gibson, and reached No. 1 on the US Billboard Hot R&B chart, as well as No. 2 on both the Billboard Hot 100 and the Cash Box Top 100.
+"Whoomp!" reached multi-platinum status and broke records for the number of consecutive weeks in the Billboard top 10.
+Tag Team is considered a one-hit wonder, as their subsequent singles did not find the same success.
+"Whoomp!" has remained a pop culture staple with multiple placements in film, television, and advertisements.
 The song has also endured as a mainstay at sporting and arena events.
+In 2024, Billboard ranked "Whoomp!
+(There It Is)" number 14 in their "The 100 Greatest Jock Jams of All Time".